Monday — Friday

-In fact, the product is so synonymous with its impressive results that many people think that’s the actual name of the ingredient!
+In fact, it’s so synonymous with its impressive results that many people think "Botox" is the actual name of the ingredient!

 But what’s the difference, and which one is right for you?
 We’re breaking it all down.

-GLABELLAR LINES: The glabellar lines that are so often a target of both Dysport and Botox are located between the eyebrows.
-They can extend either up and down or side to side and are often referred to as “frown lines.”
+The glabellar lines, which are located between the eyebrows, are a common target of both Dysport and Botox.
+They can extend either up and down or side to side and are also called “frown lines.”
 These are often the very first visible signs of the aging process.
-You may hear people refer to these lines as the “11s,” as well, after the up-and-down direction they occur in.
+You may hear people refer to these lines as the “11s” as well.BUNNY LINES —

-In the Dysport vs. Botox battle, let’s start with the more well-known of the two.
+In the Dysport vs. Botox conversation, let’s start with the more well-known of the two.

 Botox has been around for decades, and it first started making waves in the cosmetic treatment industry in the 1990s.